 Do I need ETIAS in 2023?

 The European Parliament approved the European Travel Information and Authorisation System in 2016, but this is still not yet in force.
-ETIAS is now scheduled to come into operation as from November 2023, although it may not become mandatory immediately.
+ETIAS is now scheduled to come into operation in 2024, although it may not become mandatory immediately.

 Is ETIAS mandatory now?

-ETIAS is currently scheduled to come into operation from November 2023.
+ETIAS is currently scheduled to come into operation in 2024.

 Will UK citizens need ETIAS?

-Once ETIAS comes into force in November 2023, UK citizens will be required to obtain travel authorisation under ETIAS to be able to travel to most European countries.
+Once ETIAS comes into force, UK citizens will be required to obtain travel authorisation under ETIAS to be able to travel to most European countries.
 However, there may be a 6-month grace period before becoming mandatory.

 Do I need a ETIAS to enter Europe?

 You do not currently need an ETIAS to enter the Schengen Area in Europe.
-However, nationals from visa-exempt countries will need approval under the European Travel Information and Authorisation System (ETIAS) as from November 2023 onwards.
+However, nationals from visa-exempt countries will need approval under the European Travel Information and Authorisation System (ETIAS) once the system is live.